robinbb/blog/src/hugo/content/blog/employees-are-more-important-than-customers-and-investors.md

 understand is that your team defines your business.
 For your business to be successful, your employees must be successful.

-As I write this, we are amid the COVID-19 viral pandemic.
+As I write this, we are in the midst of the COVID-19 viral pandemic.
 The business environment is strained.
 Even more than usual, tech startups are under pressure.
 As leaders, your beliefs in this matter will be challenged.